tpryan/PhoneGap-Build-Watcher/README.md

 Basically in development with the ANT script and the SDK tool ADB you have the option of pushing new content to PGB, waiting for it to build, downloading new app, and installing it on an attached Android device.

+## iOS
+At present this application cannot be added to the App Store.
+You can however build your own version and run it on your device.
+To do:

+* Get a Provision File for your own copy of the application at [Apple Developer Center] (https://developer.apple.com/)
+* Build a version of this repository either in PhoneGap or PhoneGap Build using your provision file.